dcf21/pi-gazing/README.md

 same object from multiple different locations.
 That enables us to triangulate their exact three-dimensional positions, including their altitude and speed.

-To find out more about the Meteor Pi project, you should [visit our project website](http://pigazing.cambridgesciencecentre.org/).
+To find out more about the Pi Gazing project, you should [visit our project website](http://pigazing.cambridgesciencecentre.org/).

 There, you can find information sheets about educational activities, and you